August 27, 2011

 $ sudo apt-get install postfix

-During installation of Postfix you will be asked series of question, mark them as below
+During the installation of Postfix, you will be asked a series of questions.

 Please select the mail server configuration type that best meets your needs.